Appian Way Regional Park: Aqueducts Park

 The Parco degli Acquedotti is a public park of approximately 240 ha.
 The park is named after the aqueducts that dissect it, the Aqua Felix and the Aqua Claudia.
 It also contains the remains of the Villa delle Vignacce to the North West.

 Villa of the Quintilii

 The Villa of the Quintilii (Italian: Villa dei Quintili) is an ancient Roman villa beyond the fifth mile of the Appian Way.
 It was built by the brothers Sextus Quintilius Maximus and Sextus Quintilius Condianus during the 2nd century.
 The villa included extensive thermae fed by its own aqueduct, and a hippodrome, dating from the fourth century.
 The emperor Commodus coveted the villa strongly enough to put to death the brothers in 182 and confiscate it for himself.

-Villa of the sette bassi
+Villa dei Sette Bassi

 The villa lies to the south of Via Tuscolana.
-Its name probably derives from Septimius Bassus, prefect under the Emperor Septimius Severus (193 - 211), is second in size only to the villa of the Quintilii.
+Its name probably derives from Septimius Bassus, prefect under the Emperor Septimius Severus (193 – 211), and is second in size only to the villa of the Quintilii.
 It was built towards the middle of the second century, close to the fifth mile of the Via Latina, in the time of Emperor Antoninus Pius.